nayak-rakesh/go-tutorial/1-variable_&_datatypes/2_types.md

         2. `NaN` for not a number(0/0).`+∞` and `+∞`
         It's generally convenient to use `float64`
 2. String
-    Strings are immutable sequence of bytes.Text strings are UTF-8 encoded sequence of Unicode code points.
+    Strings are immutable sequence of bytes.
+Text strings are UTF-8 encoded sequence of Unicode code points.
 3. Boolean
     These are one bit integer used to represent either `true` or `false`.
 4. Struct
     These are user defined types with multiple fields and functions associated with it.
-It's like a `class` in other programming language.
+It can be considered a `class` in other programming language.
     ```go
     type person struct {
         name string